 Rekeying and changing your locks have their pros and cons.
 The answer to this question depends on your circumstances.
 If you want to entirely replace the lock hardware, changing the locks is for you.
 Most homeowners choose to change the locks when the locks are old and worn out.

 In case your property locks are worn out, rekeying would not do many benefits as you will have to replace the locks anytime soon.
-Changing locks is the best option if you want to update the security with modern or electronic locks.
+Changing locks is the best option if you want to update your security with modern or electronic locks.
 Changing your locks can cost you a lot more money than rekeying your locks.

-Rekeying your locks makes sense when you lost your key or someone who stole your property keys.
+Rekeying your locks makes sense when you lost your key or someone stole your property keys.
 All you need to do is to give us a call and we can rekey the locks within an hour or so.
 Some homeowners rekey the locks so they choose the same key on all locks.
 This is only possible if all of the locks in your house are of the same brand.

 2. What Happens When You Rekey A Lock?

 Rekeying a lock is a lot different than changing it.
 You get to keep the lock hardware but the unlocking mechanism is altered.
 You can use a rekeying kit to do it on your own or hire a professional to take care of the job.
 It is important to remember that any mistake in rekeying can cost you replacing the entire lock.
-Either you hire a professional or use a kit, the primary purpose of rekeying is to tweak the lock mechanism.
+Whether you hire a professional or use a kit, the primary purpose of rekeying is to tweak the lock mechanism.
 It renders the older key useless.
 You get a set of new keys for the same (or almost same) lock.

 3. Can You Rekey A Lock Without The Original Key?